zafirexd/ComfyUI-RMBG/update.md

 ## v1.8.0 (2025/02/07)
 ![BiRefNet-HR](https://github.com/user-attachments/assets/c27bf3c5-92b9-472d-b097-5fed0f182d47)
-(In case people download the image with old V1.8.0 workflow, we replace this image with new BiRefNet Node) (2025/03/01)
+** (To ensure compatibility with the old V1.8.0 workflow, we have replaced this image with the new BiRefNet Node) (2025/03/01)

 ### New Model Added: BiRefNet-HR
   - Added support for BiRefNet High Resolution model